MarcieMarc425/WeChatApp-Prototype-5.0/README.md

 # A Guide on *HOW* to use this repo

 ## !!
 Important !!
-   This section outlines all the necessary information in order to get the wechat mini game runnign smoothly.
+   This section outlines all the necessary information in order to get the wechat mini game running smoothly.

 * __Tools Needed__:
     * Filezilla